Lavilla Esther Allen: Early life and education

 Lavilla Esther Ostrander was born in Ithaca, New York, on May 28, 1834.
-As a child, she moved with her parents rto Ypsilanti, Michigan, where she spent most of her childhood.
+As a child, she moved with her parents to Ypsilanti, Michigan, where she spent most of her childhood.
 She was educated in the seminary of that town.
 She wrote verses in her youth.

 Career

 She began her literary career in earnest in 1870, writing stories, sketches and poems for publication, which were widely copied.
 She contributed to the Ladies' Repository, the Masonic Magazine, the Chicago Interior, the Advance, the Northwestern Christian Advocate, and other prominent periodicals.
 Much of her work was devoted to temperance and missionary lines, but she also wrote numerous poems for various occasions.
 Besides her work as a writer, she was a respected reader, often reading her poetical productions in public, mainly before college societies.

 Allen experienced a high degree of success with her first book of poems before writing volumes of missionary and temperance literature, and hundreds of verses upon various subjects at the request of friends.
 Her works were characterized by high ideals of life, by sincere and noble pursuits, and a pervading purity.
 She was also interested in missionary, Sunday school, and educational work, as well as charitable and reformatory enterprises.